CTXS (Citrix Systems Inc.): Time to Pay Attention? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of CTXS by taking a closer look at its different ratios.
+We take a closer look at CTXS’s different ratios to gain a better understanding of the stock.
 It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 15.09 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.06.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.80 and its Current Ratio is at 0.80.
 In the meantime, Its Debt-to-Equity ratio is 4.04 whereas as Long-Term Debt/Eq ratio is at 3.92.

 Upgrades & Downgrades